saint11/DeadWeight/source/game.md

 [Decay]
 {.roll meta-dice=2}

 If a character would receive an affliction that they already have, keep adding 1 to the result until a valid result has been reached.
-After decay happens, players should also roll the usage dice for any torch, lanterns, etc.
+After decay happens, players should also advance any light timers they have.
+Check the [light section](./index.html#light) for more information on that.

 <pagebreak>